 - Your conclusions are subject to the quality of your own interpretation.
 Tools are used in order to give you valuable insights.
 With time, and by using them, you’ll learn how to do get the best insights out of your research.

-- Every scenario and business is unique.
+- Every scenario is unique.
 There’s no way of showing you an exact one-to-one mapping for your own situation.
 Researching means, doing the work, and looking for the answers to the questions that are specific to your own situation.

 - This list is not exhaustive.
 These are the tools I use myself and recommend to others.

 Niche Research (niche finding) Tools I use

 - SEMrush – All in one SEO / PPC research suite.